tommus/android-04-firebase-remote-config/README.md

 To add sample application to a Firebase project:

   - use the `applicationId` value specified in the `application/build.gradle` file of the application as the Android package name,
   - download generated `google-services.json` file and copy it to the `application` module base directory.

   > Note that this file is not tracked by git, so remember you need to repeat the process in case if you will remove this project from your hard drive.

+## Remote Parameters

+Available parameters that can be configures in `Firebase Console`:

+  - `welcome_text` - a message that is visible on the splash screen view.

+## Default Parameters

+In-app default values are set using an XML file.

+This file is a `remote_config_defaults.xml` file located in `data` module's `res/xml` directory.

+It allows you to use Remote Config for any default value you might want to override in the future, without the need to set all of those values in the `Firebase Console`.

 ## Gradle properties